haya14busa/vim-asterisk/README.md

 ### 3. Use smartcase unlike default one
 Default behavior, which see ignorecase and not smartcase, is not intuitive.

+### 4. Keep cursor position across matches
+Keeping cursor position while itering over matches is handy or refactoring.
+Tips: ```nmap § .n``` will allow you to use asterisk as multiple cursors in a vim way

 Installation
 ------------